AdaCore/gnatstudio/docs/users_guide/projects.rst

 *The attributes editor*

   The contents of this editor are very similar to that of the project wizard (:ref:`The_Project_Wizard`).
-In fact, all pages but the `General` page are exactly the same, and you should therefore read the description for these in the project wizard chapter.
+In fact, all pages but the :guilabel:`General` page are exactly the same, and you should therefore read the description for these in the project wizard chapter.

-  See also :ref:`Working_in_a_Cross_Environment` for more info on the `Cross environment` attributes.
+  See also :ref:`Working_in_a_Cross_Environment` for more info on the :guilabel:`Cross environment` attributes.

 *The project selector*